-In 2005 the CIL areas along all sections during spring, summer and fall were below normal, implying warmer-than-normal water temperatures on the continental shelf.
-Along the Bonavista section for example, the summer CIL area was below normal for the $11^{th}$ consecutive year ranking the $5^{th}$ warmest year in the 57 year time series.
-This represents only a slight cooling from 2004 when it was the $2^{nd}$ lowest on record.
-The overall average temperature along the Bonavista section was the $3^{rd}$ highest on record in 2005, surpassed only by 2004 and 1965.
+In 2006 the CIL areas along most sections during spring, summer and fall were below normal, implying warmer-than-normal water temperatures on the continental shelf.
+Along the Bonavista section, the summer CIL area was below normal for the 12th consecutive year ranking the 3rd warmest year in the 58 year time series.
+This represents only a slight cooling from 2004 when it was the 2nd lowest on record.
+The overall average temperature along the Bonavista section was the 3rd highest on record in 2006, surpassed only by 2004 and 1965.

-On the Grand Bank along the 47°N section, the summer CIL area was below normal for the 8th consecutive year and along the southeast Bank section it was below normal for the 6th consecutive year with the spring of 2005 the 2nd lowest and 2003 the highest since 1972.
-On St. Pierre Bank the CIL area decreased sharply over the record high value during the cold spring of 2003.
+On the Grand Bank along the 47°N section, the summer CIL area was below normal for the 9th consecutive year and along the southeast Grand Bank section it was below normal for the 6th consecutive year with the spring of 2006 the lowest and 2003 the highest since 1972.
+On St. Pierre Bank the CIL area decreased sharply from the record high value during the cold spring of 2003.
 In this area, 1999 appears to be the warmest year in the time series.
-Salinities continued above normal along northern sections (Bonavista, White Bay and Seal Island) but were near normal on the Grand Bank and St. Pierre Bank.
-The baroclinic transport in the offshore branch of the Labrador Current was above normal during 2005 off southern Labrador and off the Grand Bank through the Flemish Pass, continuing a 6-year trend.
-Along the Bonavista Section however, where a significant component of the flow is in the offshore direction, there are no apparent patterns in the estimates of transport in recent years.
+Again no data were available for 2006.
+Salinities continued above normal along all sections sampled in 2006.
+The baroclinic transport in the offshore branch of the Labrador Current was above normal during 2006 off southern Labrador and off the Grand Bank through the Flemish Pass, continuing a 7-year trend.
+Along the Bonavista Section however, where a significant component of the flow is in the offshore direction, there are no apparent patterns in the estimates of transport in recent years with 2006 showing a below normal estimate.